Treats and prevents tuberculosis (TB).

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have had a baby recently.
+- Tell your doctor if you are pregnant or breastfeeding, or if you had a baby recently.
+Also tell your doctor if you have diabetes, HIV/AIDS, kidney disease, liver disease, or peripheral neuropathy.

 Possible Side Effects While Using This Medicine: